zio/zio/docs/datatypes/concurrency/hub.md

 The sink will publish each value sent to the sink to the specified hub.
 Again there is a `fromHubWithShutdown` variant that will shut down the hub when the stream ends.

-Finally, `ZHub` is used internally to provide a highly efficient implementation of the `broadcast` family of operators, including `broadcast` and `broadcastDynamic`.
+Finally, `Hub` is used internally to provide a highly efficient implementation of the `broadcast` family of operators, including `broadcast` and `broadcastDynamic`.

 ```scala mdoc:nest
 trait ZStream[-R, +E, +O] {